jimbol/learn-terraform/guide/WORKFLOW.md

 Providers include a library of resources available.
 There are different versions of each provider.
 Restricting the version is important for maintaining consistent configuration across machines.
 If you don't include a provider version, Terraform will try to pick the latest.
 This can cause mis-matches across machines.
 If the project uses more than one cloud provider, you can include the definition for each here.

 ### Provider Blocks
 The `provider {}` block defines a specific provider.
 If we have multiple providers such as AWS *and* Google Cloud, then we will have a separate block for each.
 Also, if we are working with different regions in AWS, we will need a separate provider block for each.
-In our case, we provide a profile to give our provider our credentials, and a region to tell the provider where we want this to be deployed to.
+In our case, we pass a profile argument to tell our provider which AWS profile to use, and a region to tell the provider where we want this to be deployed to.

 ### Resources
 The `resource` block is used to define resources in our infrastructure.
 In this example we are creating an `aws_instance` and calling it `test_server`.
 The name `test_server` needs to be unique within our configs.
-Elsewhere in the configs we can use this name as a reference: `aws_instance.test_server`. `aws_instance` has many outputs that we can reference as well: `aws_instance.test_server.id`.
+Elsewhere in the configs we can use this name as a reference: `aws_instance.test_server`. `aws_instance` has many outputs that we can reference as well (more on that later).

 The definition of `aws_instance` is given by the AWS provider.
 Terraform provides a reference document for all supported resources.